Invasive Species Management in Brisbane

 - Biosecurity Plan for the Brisbane Local Government Area (Word - 8.3Mb).

-A copy of the program authorisation is contained within the Biosecurity Plan for the Brisbane Local Government Area (PDF - 3.5Mb).
-The Biosecurity Plan is also available for inspection at any of Brisbane City Council’s business centres.
+A copy of the program is contained within the Biosecurity Plan for the Brisbane Local Government Area (PDF - 3.5Mb).
+The Biosecurity Plan is available on the web, or for inspection at any of Brisbane City Council’s business centres.
 There is no cost of purchase of the program if obtained from Council’s public office.

 In recognition of concern about the impacts of other invasive plants not specifically listed in the Biosecurity Act or the Biosecurity Regulation 2016, the Biosecurity Act allows Council to manage other invasive species through their local laws.
 Programs authorised under Council’s Natural Assets Local Law 2003 (NALL) will complement the Biosecurity Plan and support the achievement of its objectives.
 Accordingly, for convenience, pest vegetation under the NALL is included in the Biosecurity Plan.
 Inspection programs under the NALL are separate to those under the Biosecurity Plan.

-For information regarding pest plant inspections conducted under Council’s Natural Assets Local Law, contact Council on 07 3403 8888.
+For more information regarding Council’s Biosecurity Programs, phone Council on 07 3403 8888.